Keep Your Cool When Everything Around You is Heating Up

 Let go of social obligations right now – especially with people who irritate you.
 Let Amazon do your errands for you.
 Enjoy a soothing Yin class.
 Spend time in nature, early mornings or after dark.
 Enjoy alone time – in the cool comfort of your home or check out an art exhibit or an independent movie.
 Enjoy a meal of spring mix with blueberries, walnuts, a little bit of chicken and a splash of oil and vinegar.
 AND, a glass of white wine, for even more cooling.

 Every path is a choice.
-Are you choosing the past of least resistance or are you fighting an uphill battle this summer?
+Are you choosing the path of least resistance or are you fighting an uphill battle this summer?